WhichBrowser/Parser-PHP/README.md

 `isOs($name [, $comparison, $version])`
 Is used to query the `name` and `version` property of the `os` object.
 This function works in exactly the same way as `isBrowser`.

+`isDetected()`
+Is there actually some browser detected, for did we fail to detect anything?

+`toString()`
+Get a human readable representation of the detected browser, including operating system and device information.

 ### The browser object

-The `WhichBrowser\Browser` object is used for the `browser` property of the main `WhichBrowser\Parser` object and contains a number of properties.
+An object of the `WhichBrowser\Model\Browser` class is used for the `browser` property of the main `WhichBrowser\Parser` object and contains a number of properties.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**

 * `name`
   a string containing the name of the browser
+* `alias`
+  a string containing an alternative name of the browser
 * `version`
   a version object containing information about the version of the browser
 * `stock`